Using Custom JavaScript Variables in GTM

 function() { var result = // Your logical operations go here return result; }

-For example, if you want a user to read a piece of text on the page (such as stock status), you can access the relevant element using JavaScript methods like document.querySelector.
-Remember that, according to modern browser standards in 2026, your code should be performance-oriented and not burden the main thread.
+For example, if you want a user to read a text on the page (like stock status), you can access the relevant element using JavaScript methods like document.querySelector.
+Due to modern browser standards in 2026, keep in mind that your code should be performance-oriented and should not burden the main thread.

 Professional Tip: Never leave console.log in your JavaScript code.
-While this can be useful in GTM preview mode, it can unnecessarily clutter the end-user's browser console when live and may affect site performance at a micro level.
+While this may be useful in GTM's preview mode, it can unnecessarily clutter the user's browser console when you go live and may micro-level impact site performance.

-A clean block of JavaScript code in the Google Tag Manager interface.
+A clean JavaScript code block in the Google Tag Manager interface.

-Let's put theoretical knowledge aside and focus on scenarios we encounter in the field that directly impact business profitability.
-The methods we applied in a leading firm in the industry fundamentally changed their data-driven decision-making processes.
+Let's set theoretical knowledge aside and focus on scenarios we encounter in the field that directly affect businesses' profitability.
+The methods we applied at an industry-leading company fundamentally changed their data-driven decision-making processes.

-When a discount coupon is applied on your website or shipping fees are added, standard tags may sometimes report either the gross amount or the net amount incorrectly.
-In one of our e-commerce sites, we used a custom JS variable to track only the "discounted and VAT inclusive" net gain.
-This variable aggregates different price elements on the page, deducts the discount rate, and sends a clean figure to the Google Ads panel.
+When a discount coupon is applied or shipping charges are added on your website, standard tags can sometimes report either the gross amount or the net amount incorrectly.
+In one of our e-commerce sites, we used a custom JS variable just to track "discounted and VAT included" net profit.
+This variable aggregates different price elements on the page, subtracts the discount rate, and sends a clean figure to the Google Ads panel.

 Looking only at the number of page views can be misleading.
-To understand whether the user is genuinely spending time on the page, you can devise a custom variable that calculates the ratio of how much of the page height was scrolled and the elapsed time during this period.
-This is invaluable data that proves which articles are genuinely read, especially for firms engaged in content marketing.
+To understand whether a user is genuinely spending time on the page, you can devise a custom variable that compares how much of the page height has been scrolled and the duration spent during this time.
+This is invaluable data that proves which articles are really being read, especially for companies engaged in content marketing.

 In 2026, data privacy comes first.
 Before sending email addresses or phone numbers from our clients to advertising platforms, we use custom JavaScript variables to hash (encrypt) them in the browser using the SHA-256 algorithm.
-This way, while setting up a KVKK-compliant tracking infrastructure, we do not miss out on the "Enhanced Conversions" feature of advertising platforms.
+This way, while establishing a KVKK compliant tracking infrastructure, we are not deprived of the "Enhanced Conversions" feature from advertising platforms.

 Critical Mistakes to Watch Out For and Debugging

 Writing custom JavaScript in GTM is a great power, but if misused, it can bring down your entire tracking system.
-One common mistake is the failure to use error-catching (try-catch) blocks within the code.
-If your JS code throws an error (for instance, if the element you're trying to access is not on the page), GTM cannot process that variable, and all associated tags may not trigger.
+One common mistake is the failure to use error-catching (try-catch) blocks within your code.
+If the JS code you wrote throws an error (for example, if an element you are trying to access is not on that page), GTM cannot process that variable, and all connected tags may not trigger.

-Always make it a habit to use the following structure:
+Always make a habit of using this structure:

 function() { try { var element = document.querySelector('.price-tag'); return element ? element.innerText : '0'; } catch (e) { return 'error'; } }

-When establishing an advanced tracking infrastructure, you must ensure that your code performs the same on every page.
-You can perform a simple element capture yourself; however, for a flawless and fast structure covering all scenarios on a large-scale e-commerce site with thousands of pages, obtaining professional support will create a cost much lower than the financial loss resulting from data loss.
+When setting up an advanced tracking infrastructure, you must ensure that your code performs the same on every page.
+You can perform a simple element capturing process yourself; however, obtaining professional support for a structure that works flawlessly and fast, covering all scenarios on a large e-commerce site with thousands of pages, will create a cost far below the financial damage caused by data loss.

-Data is not the oil of today's world; if not processed, it is just noise.
-At 212 Medya, we delve deep into GTM and carefully extract the data that is meaningful to your business.
-We do not just place tags; we also protect your advertising budget with advanced techniques like custom JavaScript variables and Server-Side Tracking.
-Our expert team is always by your side for an infrastructure that minimizes your data loss and maximizes your conversion rates.
+Data is not the oil of today; if not processed, it is just noise.
+At 212 Medya, we delve into the depths of GTM and extract the data that matters for your business with precision.
+We don’t just place tags; we protect your advertising budget with advanced techniques like custom JavaScript variables and Server-Side Tracking.
+Our expert team is always with you for an infrastructure that minimizes your data loss and maximizes your conversion rates.

 Key Points

-• Custom JavaScript variables offer endless flexibility, starting where GTM's built-in features end.
+- Custom JavaScript variables offer infinite flexibility starting where GTM's built-in features end.

-• Every block of code must be within an anonymous function and return a value.
+- Every code block must always be within an anonymous function and return a value.

-• In the 2026 digital marketing world, these variables are critical for hashing operations for data privacy (GDPR/KVKK).
+- In the 2026 digital marketing world, these variables are critical for hashing data in compliance with data privacy (GDPR/KVKK).

-• To prevent performance loss, complex DOM manipulations should be avoided, and code should be optimized.
+- To prevent performance loss, complex DOM manipulations should be avoided, and the code should be optimized.

 Frequently Asked Questions

-Does the GTM custom JavaScript variable slow down the site speed?
+Does a GTM custom JavaScript variable slow down site speed?

-Is it necessary to be a professional programmer to use these variables?
+Do you need to be a professional developer to use these variables?

-Basic JavaScript knowledge may suffice, but working with an experienced digital marketing agency for complex data structures and secure data transmission eliminates the margin of error.
+Basic JavaScript knowledge may be sufficient, but working with an experienced digital marketing agency for complex data structures and secure data transmission will reduce the margin of error to zero.

 Why does my variable return 'undefined'?

-The most common reason is forgetting the 'return' statement or an error in the code causing the function to terminate without producing a result.
-You should examine the variable step by step in GTM preview mode.
+The most common reason is forgetting the 'return' statement or an error in the code causing the function to terminate without producing results.
+You should step through the variable in GTM preview mode.

-It is not a requirement, but if the information like email or phone is not available in raw form in your data layer (Data Layer), custom JavaScript variables are the most reliable way to extract and encrypt this data.
+It is not mandatory, but if email or phone information is not present in raw form in your data layer, custom JavaScript variables are the most reliable way to retrieve and encrypt this data.

 Do Custom JS variables work in mobile applications?

-They are applicable for GTM’s web containers.
-Mobile applications (Firebase/GTM Mobile) use a different structure; while a similar logic exists there, JavaScript is not used in this way directly.
+It is applicable for GTM's web containers.
+Mobile applications (Firebase/GTM Mobile) use a different structure; although there is similar logic, JavaScript is not used this way directly.

-The correct technical infrastructure is the foundation of a successful digital marketing strategy.
+The right technical infrastructure is the foundation of a successful digital marketing strategy.
 When collecting your data, you should consider not only today's but also tomorrow's technologies.
-If you wish to focus on growing your business rather than wasting time on technical challenges, 212 Medya can manage complex tracking processes for you.
+If you want to focus on growing your business instead of wasting time on technical challenges, 212 Medya can manage the complex tracking processes for you.